jfernandez/submarine/README.markdown

 end
 </pre>

-* Submarine uses the User model and the 'login' attribute by default (restful_authentication).
-To overwrite this, change the following options before including the module:
+* Submarine will generate the following helper methods (using the default settings): `user_url, user_host, user_domain`.
+It will also provide you a method to retrieve the current request subdomain: `current_subdomain`

+* By default, all helper methods will query @user.login when generating the subdomain part.
+You can overwrite these defaults by setting the `subdomain_model` and `subdomain_column` attributes before including the module:

 <pre>
 class ApplicationController < ActionController::Base